-- (1) Intent: Planned development is a method of development which permits a tract of land to be developed as one lot, rather than separate lots.
+(1) Intent: Planned development is a method of development which permits a tract of land to be developed as one lot, rather than separate lots.
 The technique is designed to encourage coordinated development, permit higher densities in conjunction with functional open space, promote efficient use of land, and preserve and enhance existing natural landscape features.
 This district is intended to provide areas community-wide and regional shopping establishments, which are typically found along major traffic arteries.
-The development must comply with an approved development plan, as stipulated in Article VI. - (2) Use Regulations: Refer to Section GG in Article IV and the provisions below. - a.
-Auto parts store: no service, installation, or repair. - b.
-Building material sales and home improvement centers: no outside storage visible from off the premises. - c.
-Office buildings in excess of two thousand five hundred (2,500) square feet of floor area may use ten (10) percent of the floor area for retail and service uses such as restaurants, opticians, gift shops, barber and beauty shops, quick copy services, specialty shops, banks, and other commercial uses appropriate to the professional office environment. - d.
-Major vehicle repair: all work must be conducted entirely within an enclosed building. - e.
-Minor vehicle repair: all work must be conducted entirely within an enclosed building. - f.
-Rent-to-own stores: no outside storage. - (3) Area and Dimension Regulations:
+The development must comply with an approved development plan, as stipulated in Article VI.

-Minimum Lot Area Minimum Lot Width at Front Building Line Miı nimum Setba cks Minimum Maximum Front Rear Each Side Maximum Height of Structure Living Area of Dwelling Unit Lot Area Coverage (Building) 5 acres 100 ft or property No structures located within 20 ft of a public street, or property line nor 15ft from a district boundary.
-Permitted height of structures to be determined as part of development plan 50%
+- (2) Use Regulations: Refer to Section GG in Article IV and the provisions below. - (a) Auto parts store: no service, installation, or repair. - (b) Building material sales and home improvement centers: no outside storage visible from off the premises. - (c) Office buildings in excess of two thousand five hundred (2,500) square feet of floor area may use ten (10) percent of the floor area for retail and service uses such as restaurants, opticians, gift shops, barber and beauty shops, quick copy services, specialty shops, banks, and other commercial uses appropriate to the professional office environment. - (d) Major vehicle repair: all work must be conducted entirely within an enclosed building. - (e) Minor vehicle repair: all work must be conducted entirely within an enclosed building. - (f) Rent-to-own stores: no outside storage.

-- a.
-Supplemental Use Regulations, Article V. - b.
-District Development Criteria, Article VI.
+Minimo Minimum Lot Width Minimum Setbacks Maximum Minimum Living Maximum Minimum Lot Area at Front Building Line Front Rear Each Side Height of Structure Area of Dwelling Unit Lot Area Coverage (Building) 5 acres 100 ft No structures located within 20 ft of a public street, or property line nor 15 ft from a district boundary.
+Permitted height of structures to be determined as part of development plan NA 50%

-- c.
-Required Development Plans, Article VII. - d.
-Off-Street Parking and Loading Regulations, Article VIII. - e.
-Signs, see Article V in Chapter 5 of the City of Homewood Code of Ordinances.
+- (a) Supplemental Use Regulations, Article V. - (b) District Development Criteria, Article VI. - (c) Required Development Plans, Article VII. - (d) Off-Street Parking and Loading Regulations, Article VIII. - (e) Signs, see Article X.